Worcester, Massachusetts: Higher education

 Many of these institutions participate in the Colleges of Worcester Consortium.
 This independent, non-profit collegiate association includes academic institutions in Worcester and other communities in Worcester County, such as Anna Maria College in neighboring Paxton.
 It facilitates cooperation among the colleges and universities.
 One example of this being its inter-college shuttle bus and student cross registration.
 Worcester is also the home of Dynamy, a "residential internship program" in the United States.
 The organization was founded in 1969.
 The city is also home to many trade schools such as the Peterson School, Porter and Chester Institute, the Fieldstone School, and the Rob Roy Academy, among others.
 Additionally, the Worcester Technical High School offers adult education classes.

-Defunct Institutions
+Defunct institutions

 Becker College was a private college with campuses in Worcester and neighboring Leicester that closed at the end of the 2020–21 academic year.
 The college was formed in 1977 out of the merger of Leicester Junior College (Founded 1784 as Leicester Academy) and Becker Junior College (1887).
-In recent years, Becker's video game design program was consistently ranked in the top 10 in the U.S. and Canada.
-Clark University started an equivalent program, Becker School of Design & Technology, hiring the majority of the faculty from the original program at Becker College, and offering transfers to Becker students.
+Clark University started an equivalent program, Becker School of Design & Technology, hiring the majority of the faculty from the original program at Becker College and offering transfers to Becker students.

+Worcester Junior College started as a private junior college in 1905 as a branch of Worcester Youth Men's Christian Association Institute, then its only offering was in auto mechanics.
+From 1926 to 1942 the college was affiliated with Northeastern University.
+In 1972 it was merged with the new Central New England College of Technology [CNEC].

 The Oread Institute was an early women's college that closed its doors in 1934.
 Founded in 1849 by Eli Thayer it counted among its graduates the founders of Spelman College.